 Where does the madness end?
 In the place you might least suspect.
 It turns out, if you want to avoid big service fees for something as simple as a checking account, you might want to switch to a smaller financial institution, such as a community bank or credit union.

 Allegacy is one such place.
-Our SmartRate Checking account is truly fee-free with no monthly service charge, no minimum balance, free direct deposit, free overdraft protection and more.
+Our SmartRate Checking account is truly fee-free with no monthly service charge, no minimum balance, free direct deposit and more.
 This account also offers refunds on ATM fees and premium dividends, when certain requirements are met.2

 Each person has to weigh the costs and benefits for themselves when it comes to seeking a smarter checking account option.
 If you’re ready to experience all that free checking really offers, use our simple online switch kit or learn more today.